If you want to apply to Wesleyan, the deadline for Fall 2023 admissions is January 1 and the fee for the application costs $65.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Wesleyan must submit the following items.
-Double check with Wesleyan's admissions department to confirm all application materials and requirements.
+To apply to Wesleyan, all applicants must submit the following items.
+Check in with Wesleyan's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|